rhesusminus/cursor-testing-thingie/client/README.md

    ```bash
    npm run dev
    ```
-   This will start the development server at `http://localhost:5173`
+   This will start both the development server at `http://localhost:5173` and the PandaCSS codegen in watch mode

 3. Build for production:
    ```bash